 It works better if you place the board so the escapes are perpendicular to the brood frames and both are lined up over the centre frames – thus:

-This way, the bees will be drawn like Bisto kids through both escapes by the smell of the brood nest.
+This way the bees will be drawn, like Bisto kids, through both escapes by the smell of the brood nest below;

 - Be prepared to wait for at least 24 hours.
-Ideally, if you were to put them in in the morning they should be clear by the afternoon of the following day.
+Ideally, if you were to put them in before lunch they should be clear by the afternoon of the following day.

 Reasons for Failure

-- Drones in the supers – these fat boys will either get stuck the escapes like Winnie-the-Pooh in the rabbit hole and bung up the works or will simply gang together and refuse to even try.
+- Drones in the supers.
+These fat boys will either get stuck in the escapes like Winnie-the-Pooh in the rabbit hole and bung up the works or will simply gang together and refuse to even try.
 Drones will bung up any and all alternative clearer boards I know of.

-- Queen in the supers – if your queen is in the supers bees will not clear.
-In fact it is the scent of the queen and brood in the brood box that draws the bees down from the supers;
+- Queen in the supers.
+If your queen is in the supers, bees will not clear.
+In fact the maddening scent of the queen and brood in the supers may cause desperate bees to force their way up from the brood box;

 - If there is brood in the supers – even if the queen is in the brood box – the nurse bees will not desert the brood and the supers will not clear;